-*- coding: utf-8 -*-

 sortargs = {

-'first': first,
+'first': args.first,

-'sort_reverse': sort_reverse,
+'sort_reverse': args.sort_reverse,

-'sort_key': sort_key}
+'sort_key': args.sort_key}

 filterargs = {

-'include_folders': include_folders,
+'include_folders': args.include_folders,

-'exclude_folders': exclude_folders,
+'exclude_folders': args.exclude_folders,

-'include_files' : include_files,
+'include_files' : args.include_files,

-'exclude_files': exclude_files,
+'exclude_files': args.exclude_files,

-'mask': mask
+'mask': args.mask,

 }

-if sort or first is not None:
+if args.sort or args.first is not None:

 listdir = self.sort_dir(listdir, **sortargs)